August 6, 2021

 Teens will learn to build technical projects that make a difference in their communities.
 Participants will create their own mobile app developed using App Inventor and learn skills to continue solving big problems with code.
 The curriculum introduces teens to some of today’s fastest-growing roles in technology, including project management, user experience research and design, software development, and marketing.

 Teens will learn the fundamental concepts of game design and development through play, analysis, and game making.
-Participants will play and analyze existing games (digital and analog) and then create new ones based off of the knowledge they gathered in the program.
+Participants will play and analyze existing games (digital and analog) and then create new ones based on the knowledge they gathered in the program.

 Les Enfants Dance